laymonage/slides-student-maintainer/slides.md

 Django has participated in GSoC every year since 2016.
 And for each year, we put a list of project ideas on the wiki.

-I finished my web development course by the end of 2018.
-In the next term, so early 2019, I took a database course.

-I already knew about GSoC at that point, and since I've learned a bit of Django, I was curious about Django's ideas for GSoC.
+I already knew about GSoC at that point, and since I've learned a bit of Django, I was curious about Django's ideas for GSoC that year.

 Notice how it says **in no particular order**.
 Well it just so happened that the first item on the list was: